moiz05/SQL/README.md

 # SQL
 SQL learning material

-This Repo is for SQL learning
+This Repo is for SQL learning.